esl/elixirconf-us/_participants/joe-harrow.md

 linkedin: /in/joe-harrow/

 ---
-Located just outside Chicago, Joe Harrow is Senior Software Developer at Cars.com.
+Located just outside Chicago, Joe Harrow is Senior Software Developer at Stord.
 He's been working in Elixir since 2017, after first falling for functional programming while working in ETL applications using Clojure.